duhengforever/specification/specification-schema.md

    In the OpenMessaging, a message consists of five parts: the version, the credential, the system header, the user header and the message body.
 #### 2.2.1 version
    - Type: `String`
-   - Description: The version of the message format.
+   - Description: The version of this message schema.
    - Constraints: REQUIRED

 #### 2.2.2 credential